MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/tutorial/custom-search-web-page.md

 titleSuffix: Bing Search Services
 description: This tutorial shows you how to configure a custom search instance and integrate it into a webpage.
 services: bing-search-services
-author: swhite-msft
+author: alekhyasasi
 manager: ehansen
 ms.service: bing-search-services
 ms.subservice: bing-custom-search
 ms.topic: tutorial
-ms.date: 07/15/2020
+ms.date: 06/12/2023
-ms.author: scottwhi
 ---

 # Tutorial: Build a Custom Search web page

 Bing Custom Search enables you to create tailored search experiences for topics that you care about.
 For example, if you own a martial arts website that provides a search experience, you can specify the domains, sub-sites, and webpages that Bing searches.
 Your users see search results tailored to the content they care about instead of paging through general search results that may contain irrelevant content.

 This tutorial demonstrates how to configure a custom search instance and integrate it into a new web page.

 The tasks covered are:

 > [!div class="checklist"]
+>
 > - Create a custom search instance
 > - Add active entries
 > - Add blocked entries